 Entries must be written by a single author.

-The Gordon Burn Prize recognises exceptional books published over the previous calendar year.
-The 2016 award (awarded in October 2016 at the Durham Book Festival) will focus on work published between 1 June 2015 and 1 July 2016.
+The Gordon Burn Prize recognises exceptional books published over the previous calendar year and is awarded in October at the Durham Book Festival.

-To be eligible, books must have been published in hardback, paperback or e-book formats during 2015 or 2016 in the UK or USA.
+To be eligible, books must have been published in hardback, paperback or e-book formats in the UK or USA.
 Books that have previously been published outside of these territories are not eligible.

 Books can be written in any genre and books that challenge genre are particularly encouraged.
 Works of translation, books for children, and poetry are not eligible for the award.